Automation

 #Examples

-peekaboo app launch "Xcode" --open ~/Projects/Peekaboo.xcodeproj --no-focus
+peekaboo app launch "Xcode" --open ~/Projects/Peekaboo.xcodeproj --foreground

 # Quit everything but Finder and Terminal